 This will give you time to grade papers or tidy up so that you can leave with a clear mind and truly enjoy the holidays.
 You can also do this every day for 2-3 days or make it a regular weekly routine in your classroom.
 If you haven’t set up a World Language library in your classroom yet, read how to do it cheaply and easily here.

-Have you tried trifold flashcards yet?
+Have you tried trifold flashcards or Boom Cards yet?
 If not, I’m telling you – these are going to revolutionize the way you and your students think about flashcards forever!!
 The students love these.
-They’re a great way to reinforce verbs or vocabulary AND they make awesome sub plans.
+They’re a great way to reinforce verbs or vocabulary AND they make awesome sub-plans.
 They’re available for vocab themes or verb tenses.
-Just print and go.

 I strongly believe that this is one of the most valuable activities a language teacher can do with his/her students.
 Get them talking about what they’re interested in, about current events, plans for break, or pose questions that will incorporate a grammar point, verb tense, or set of vocabulary that you’re practicing.

-Hope these ideas inspire you to try something different this year before break!
+Hope these Spanish activities before break inspire you to try something different this year before vacation!
 Would love to hear if you have anything special that you do in your classroom.